setr/LiveStream/README.md

   * ffmpeg will be converting and streaming the video at the same time, in real time.
 If your computer converts slower than the bitrate of the video, you'll end up with a choppy stream.
 Consider converting the video beforehand in this case.
 3. The video can then be viewed from the same url rtmp://`ip`/live
 4. When the video finishes, the script will destroy the VM.
-  * If you cancel the script early, or something goes wrong, make sure to go to digitalocean.com and destroy the VM yourself (named StreamServer).
-The script **does not** ensure multiple servers are not created.
-Each server will cost you $5/monthly if you never close them.

 This means that you have one input stream, from the local computer to the digital ocean vm, and `n` output streams for `n` viewers.

+The command `play` will execute all of the above. `start_server` will only execute step 1, and `destroy_server` will only execute step 4.

+## Calculations
+### Total Network Traffic
+Digital Ocean allows 1 TB of network traffic per month.
+The traffic of playing a single video:

+s = size of the video after conversion to flv

+n = number of viewers

+Total Bandwidth used = (n + 1) * s

+The +1 is from your computer streaming to the server.

-In testing, a 1.5 GB h264, mkv video converted to 750 MB.
+In testing, a 1.5 GB h264 mkv video converted to 750 MB flv.
 So with 10 viewers, I had a total traffic of (n + 1) * 750MB = (10 + 1) * 750 = 8250 MB = ~8GB network traffic.

-Digital Ocean has a limit of 1 Terabyte of network traffic monthly for your account, which will restrict the total number of movies you can play monthly.
-According to other people, but I haven't tested myself, it has an upload speed of 330Mb/s, which will limit the number of viewers simultaneously.

-For most people, this is probably more than reasonable.
+### Bandwidth Per Second
+According to a [Digital Ocean Mod](https://www.digitalocean.com/community/questions/upload-and-download-speed-of-a-droplet), expected upload speed is 330 Mbps

+n = number of viewers

+max(n) = 330Mbps / video-bitrate

+My converted test movie had a bitrate of 1278 kb/s (`ffprobe test.flv`).
+So 330Mbps * 1024 = 337920 kb/s / 1278 kb/s = ~264 max number of viewers.
+Real network conditions will probably allow much less than that, and some claim Digital Ocean provides significantly lower upload speeds, so real usage may vary.

+### Cost per video
+[Digital Ocean](https://www.digitalocean.com/pricing/#droplet) charges $0.007 per hour of server uptime.

+The cost of a 2 hour movie is 2 * $0.007 = $0.014

+The cost of a weekly 2 hour movie is 4 * $0.014 = $0.056

+When charged at the end of the month, it'll be rounded up, so $0.06, or 6 cents.

+### Bi-Weekly Movie, 30 viewers, 2 GB movie, 1300 kb/s bitrate

+Total Bandwidth Per Session = (n + 1) * s = 31 * 2GB = 62 GB

+Total Bandwidth Per Month = 62GB * 8 Sessions = 496 GB

+Upload Speed Required Per Session = (n + 1) users * bitrate = 31 * 1300kb/s = 40,300 kb/s = ~39 Mb/s

+Total cost = 2 hr/movie * 0.007 $/hr * 8 Sessions = $0.112 = $0.11 per month

+## Why Digital Ocean
+[AWS](https://aws.amazon.com/free/faqs/) only allows 15GB total network traffic per month on its free tier.
+Otherwise, its $0.09 per GB.

+[GCP](https://cloud.google.com/free/docs/always-free-usage-limits) only allows 1 GB outgoing traffic per day (~30GB/mo) on its free tier.
+Otherwise, $0.09 per GB

+[Microsoft Azure](https://azure.microsoft.com/en-us/pricing/details/bandwidth/?cdn=disable) allows 5GB free per month.
+Otherwise $0.09 per GB

+[Linode](https://www.linode.com/pricing) requires an up-front payment of min. $5 to use their service.
+Otherwise, pricing is comparable to Digital Ocean ($.0075/hr for the cheapest server, 1TB transfer, 1 Gbps upload).

+[Digital Ocean](https://www.digitalocean.com/pricing/#droplet) has no up-front cost, and $.007/hr pricing, 1 TB transfer, 330 Mbps upload.

 ## Future
 Provide instructions for streaming through [VLC](https://www.videolan.org/vlc/index.html) and [OBS](https://obsproject.com/)

 Optionally start up an HLS/Dash feed instead (or alongside?)
 RTMP, and I guess a webpage to go with it.

-FFMPEG can apparently take a url as input, so we might as well support that too (currently blocked because it checks if video is a valid file)
+FFMPEG can apparently take a url as input, so we might as well support that too (currently blocked because the script checks if video is a valid file)

 Only accept streams from ip address that ran this script, or from a list of given IP's.